 With a population estimated at about14,730 animals, Australian Sea Lions are an endangered species.
 These pinnipeds are specifically known for their abnormal breeding cycles!
 Our sea lion friends eat teleost fish, squid, cuttlefish, octopus, sharks, rock lobster (our mates), other small crustaceans and penguins.
 Australian sea lions live on the sandy beaches or on smooth rocks off the coast.

 As well as viewing Seal Lions, on board you will have the unique experience of viewing the world-famous Pinnacles from the ocean and once you are back on land you should test your fishing skills and go fishing off the beach or jetty.
 Hangover Bay and Kangaroo Point are renowned fishing hotspots.
 You should also take the time to take a relaxing stroll past the different jetties.
 This is a particularly exciting attraction during the rock lobster fishing season (November to June).
+While you’re on board the skipper will pull his lobster pots in search of the ultimate catch, the Western Rock Lobster.

 If all of this is still not enough for you, you can also check out the home of the oldest living fossils on the planet!
 The Stromatolites are estimated to be over 3,000 years old and can be viewed all year long from the Lake Thetis boardwalk.

-Bookings are essential and are priced at $65 per person.
+Bookings are essential and are priced at:

 Please note: Bookings are required, and charters will only depart if weather permits.